Herman Glogowski: Early life

 Glogowski was born in Germany to parents of Jewish descent.
 In 1867 he immigrated to the United States living in New York City where he worked in the city's garment industry for roughly 15 years.
 In late 1882, he would move to Gainesville, Florida, where he would marry Bertha Brown in 1883.
 After living in Gainesville for a year, Glogowski settled in Tampa and opened a men's orientated clothing store on Washington Street.

 Mayor of Tampa

 Glogowski later got involved in local politics and was elected as the 21st mayor of Tampa for a one-year term in August 1886 being the first Jewish mayor of Tampa.
 He was elected again for another one-year term in March 1888.
 He then served two more terms as mayor of Tampa, from March 5, 1890, to March 4, 1891, and from March 4, 1892, to March 10, 1893.

 Later life

-After his mayorship he would remain active in the community.
-He would lay the cornerstone for Tampa's first synagogue Schaarai Zedek, in 1899.
+After his mayorship he remained active in the community.
+He laid the cornerstone for Tampa's first synagogue, Schaarai Zedek, in 1899.

 He was killed in a horse and buggy accident in Tampa on December 3, 1909.